Doraemon: Nobita and the Galaxy Super-express: Plot

-In the park where they normally meet, Suneo invites Gian and Shizuka to his trip to Express Train.
+The film opens with an unknown ship stalking a steam train travelling through space then cuts to Suneo bragging to his friends about his trip on an Express Train.
 Nobita appears looking very worried as Doraemon has been missing for a few days.
-Nobita returns home to learn that Doraemon has arrived.
-Doraemon explains that he had acquired tickets for a Galactic Express Train from 22nd century, where the train's destination and travelling time is unknown.
+Nobita returns home to learn that Doraemon had arrived, he explains that he had acquired tickets for a Galactic Express Train from 22nd century, where the train's destination and travelling time is unknown.

-After Nobita expresses concerns about missing school, Doraemon reassures him that he can use Anywhere Door.
+That night, Nobita and Doraemon get on the express and Nobita later expresses concerns about missing school, Doraemon reassures him that he can use the Anywhere Door and return home.
 The next day, Nobita invites his friends to the Galaxy Express.
 Gian and Shizuka agree, except Suneo, who wants them to join him instead.
 Though hesitant at first, Suneo also joins them.
 The train has 58 carriages though 8 are visible from outside.
 Each carriage has 5 rooms.
 Nobita and his friends stay in Carriage no. 7.
-Once the train reaches its destination planet, the carriages separate.
-The friends disperse in different play planets.
-Nobita and Doraemon enjoy shooting lessons while Gian and Suneo face misery in learning Ninja techniques.
+The train engages in a mock battle where the main characters the Anywhere Door no longer works.

+Once the train arrives at the destination, the carriages separate and they meet kids from the 22nd century who constantly insult them for being from the 20th century.
+They initially split up into three groups, with Nobita and Doraemon going to the Western planet, where they become the sheriff and defeat all the challenges, Shizuka going to the Fantasy planet where she is the first picked out of seven Snow Whites while Gian and Suneo go to the Ninja planet where they fail miserably even with a tool that lets them cheat.
+Once they are all done, they decide to visit the Dinosaur planet on the next day.

+Meanwhile, an evil force of parasites called Yadori which had spied on the express train earlier plan to make humans their hosts by taking over their bodies.
+On the day the main characters visit the Dinosaur planet, a parasite takes over the person who works at the Control Center, another parasite also takes over one of the kids from the 22nd century and leaves the others on an outlying asteroid.